Euler equations (fluid dynamics): Incompressible case and Lamb's form

 The vector calculus identity of the cross product of a curl holds:

 where the Feynman subscript notation $\nabla_F$ is used, which means the subscripted gradient operates only on the factor $\mathbf F$.

 Lamb in his famous classical book Hydrodynamics (1895), still in print, used this identity to change the convective term of the flow velocity in rotational form:

 the Euler momentum equation in Lamb's form becomes:

 Now, basing on the other identity:

 the Euler momentum equation assumes a form that is optimal to demonstrate Bernoulli's theorem for steady flows:

 In fact, in case of an external conservative field, by defining its potential φ:

 In case of a steady flow the time derivative of the flow velocity disappears, so the momentum equation becomes:

 And by projecting the momentum equation on the flow direction, i.e. along a streamline, the cross product disappears because its result is always perpendicular to the velocity:

 In the steady incompressible case the mass equation is simply:

-,

 $$\mathbf u \cdot \nabla \rho = 0,$$that is the mass conservation for a steady incompressible flow states that the density along a streamline is constant.
 Then the Euler momentum equation in the steady incompressible case becomes:

 The convenience of defining the total head for an inviscid liquid flow is now apparent:

 which may be simply written as:

 That is, the momentum balance for a steady inviscid and incompressible flow in an external conservative field states that the total head along a streamline is constant.

 Compressible case

-In the most general steady (compressibile) case the mass equation in conservation form is:
+In the most general steady (compressible) case the mass equation in conservation form is: